Blueprint – The Meaning of Symbols

 The Meaning of Symbols 197

-Figure 8.2 Examples of typical door and window symbols shown in both (as it may appear on a blueprint) and in pictorial form.
+Figure 8.2 Examples of typical door and window symbols shown in both plan (as it may appear on a blueprint) and in pictorial form.
 Reading working drawings necessitates the ability to read, and understand and visualize the various symbols.

 The following figures show some of the most common standard symbols; during the course of your work you will likely see many other types as well.
 For various reasons, some of the symbols on a drawing may not be standard.
 Many times you will figure out what a symbol means by analyzing it and thinking about what it looks like.
 The legend on a drawing should show any nonstandard symbols and their meanings.
 Occasionally a symbol for a particular component or device may have been specifically created by the architect or engineer who developed the drawing.